-Comparing Suunto and Casio G-Shock is somewhat unusual, even though they’re both rugged and built for the outdoor use.
+Comparing Suunto and Casio G-Shock is somewhat unusual, even though they're both rugged and build for the outdoor and military use.

 Everybody knows that G-Shock watches are affordable, long lasting, and capable of handling intense physical stress.
 On the other hand, Suunto watches come with more technologically advanced features, which explains the generally higher price.